SuperArbor/batchcap/README.md

 ## Prerequisites

-FFmpeg 5 should be installed.
+FFmpeg 4 or higher version should be installed.
 As far as I know, FFmpeg 3 lacks some APIs, causing the tool to fail.
-FFmpeg 4 is not tested.

 ## Usage